YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 None of us had any experience in writing desktop applications at the time, only basic HTML, CSS, and JavaScript.
 With these skills in our toolbox, we decided to use [Electron](https://www.electronjs.org).
 (As I write this, I keep wondering why we didn't just make it a web app...)

-At the time, we weren't familiar with popular UI frameworks such as Angular and React, so we used the tools we were familiar with, and basically built our own UI framework without realizing it!
+At the time, we weren't familiar with popular UI frameworks such as Angular, and React, so we used the tools we were familiar with, and basically built our own UI framework without realizing it!
 (It wasn't great...)

 {{< image src="/images/accumap/prototype.png" alt="AccuMap v1 prototype" >}}

 The first prototype was born after a day or two.
 It wasn't pretty, but it was a start.
-The pilot data was sourced from VATSIM's now deprecated WhazzUp feed, and the FIR data was sourced from...
-I actually don't remember...
-I think I found a [KML file](https://en.wikipedia.org/wiki/Keyhole_Markup_Language) somewhere online and stuck with it.
+The pilot data was sourced from VATSIM's now deprecated WhazzUp feed, and the FIR data was originally sourced from VAT-Spy, but modified slightly to better represent the real FIR boundaries.

 ### The data